nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/documentation-item-implementation.md

     You should see "Technical Document item" in the Miscellaneous category.
     ![]({{file name='newAvailableDocType-2.png'}} ?w=550,border=true)

-The new document type is created, it is now time to customize it.&nbsp;
+The new document type is created, it is now time to customize it.

 <div class="row"><div class="column medium-8">